Warhammer 40,000: Assembling armies

 All the models that a player has selected to use in a match are collectively termed an "army."
-In Warhammer 40,000, players are not restricted to playing with a fixed and symmetrical combination of game pieces as in chess.
-They get to choose which models they will fight with from a catalog of "datasheets" presented in the rulebooks.
-Each datasheet corresponds to a particular model and contains its gameplay statistics and permissible attachments.
-For instance, a model of a Tactical Space Marine has a "Move" range of 6 inches and a "Toughness" rating of 4 and is armed with a "bolt gun" with a range of 24 inches.
-The players must declare which models they will play with before the match starts, and once the match is underway, they cannot add any new models to their armies.
+In Warhammer 40,000, players are not restricted to playing with a fixed and symmetrical combination of game pieces, such as in chess.
+They get to choose which models they will fight with from a catalogue of "datasheets" presented in the rulebooks.
+Each datasheet corresponds to a particular model and contains any relevant gameplay statistics and permissible attachments.
+For instance, a model of a Tactical Space Marine has a "Move" range of 6 inches and a "Toughness" rating of 4 and is armed with a "boltgun" with a range of 24 inches.
+Both players must declare which models they will play with before the match starts, and once the match is underway, they cannot add any new models to their armies.

-Due to matters of practical necessity, the miniature models used by players should typically follow the specifications of those designed and sold by Games Workshop specifically for use in Warhammer 40,000, corresponding to the datasheets the player wants represented in their army.
-Substituting miniature models made for other games may cause confusion, as the players may have difficulty keeping track of which game unit a third-party model is intended to represent.
-Furthermore, substitute models may not match the size of the proper model, particularly with regard to the base on which the figurine is mounted, which is important because the space the model occupies on the playing field affects legal play decisions.
-Substitute models may also visually clash with the Warhammer 40,000 model line, hindering narrative and aesthetic immersion.

-In official tournaments, it is mandatory for players to only use Games Workshop's models, and those models must be properly assembled to match the player's army roster; substitutes are forbidden.
+In official tournaments, it is mandatory for players to only use Games Workshop's models, and those models must be properly assembled to match the player's army roster; substitute models are forbidden.
 For example, if a player wants to use an Ork Weirdboy in their army, they must use an Ork Weirdboy model from Games Workshop.
 Games Workshop has also banned the use of 3D-printed miniatures in official tournaments.
-Public tournaments organized by independent groups might permit third-party models so long as the models are clearly identifiable as to which Warhammer 40,000 model they are meant to represent.
-Tournaments might also have rules regarding whether armies are permitted to be unpainted, or must be painted to a certain standard.
+Public tournaments organised by independent groups might permit third-party models so long as the models are clearly identifiable as to which Warhammer 40,000 model they are meant to represent.
+Tournaments might also have rules regarding whether armies are permitted to be used unpainted or must be painted to a certain standard.